The Order of

 - On request, a listing on the Alaka'i Hut or equivalent page on the Aloha International website, with a link to the website of the Alakai when available.

-- Priority acceptance of articles for publication in the print newsletter and on the Internet.
+- Priority acceptance of articles for publication on our website.

 - Priority access to the Kahu for spiritual help, advice or questions.